What does inflation mean and why is it so high?

-With costs going up all around us, families are understandably concerned over how much their energy bills will cost (opens in new tab), how to save money on food (opens in new tab) and looking for ways to save on petrol and diesel costs (opens in new tab), but it's important to understand the underlying causes of the rising prices as well as how to combat them.
+With costs going up all around us, families are understandably concerned over how much their energy bills will cost, how to save money on food and looking for ways to save on petrol and diesel costs, but it's important to understand the underlying causes of the rising prices as well as how to combat them.

 What does inflation mean?

-Inflation, essentially, is the change in prices over time.
 The inflation rate, also known as the Consumer Prices Index, is the measure used to work out how much prices have gone up or down by.

-The number crunchers at the Office for National Statistics (ONS) check prices across an extensive range of goods and services to produce one overall inflation figure.
+Every month, the number crunchers at the Office for National Statistics (ONS) check prices across an extensive range of goods and services to produce one overall inflation figure.
 This overall figure covers the rising cost of everything from your weekly food shop to the cost of filling up your car and household bills like energy and insurance.

 The ONS checks the prices across 700 goods and services – items that most households typically buy – including food, clothing and household items to work out if we’re paying more for these items than we did at the same time last year.